mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 > Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

-> An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers) is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.
+> An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers) is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontend to help handle the traffic.

 Whenever you have services which are running inside a cluster and would like to access them, you need to setup ingress controller for that cluster.
 The missing part was having no ingress controller on worker nodes in my k8s cluster.
 Everything was working however there was no access to them from outside world, that's why ingress controller should take place in cluster architecture.

 In this post, I will go for [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/) with its default setup, however there are plenty of different [ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) which you may go for.
-I might change NGINX to Traefik in future but it depends on requirements yet for now I will go with nginx ingress controller.
-The reason is that, it is super easy to setup, super rich with different features, included Kubernetes official documentation and fullfill what I am expecting for now.
+I might change NGINX to Traefik in future but it depends on requirements yet for now, I will go with nginx ingress controller.
+The reason is that, it is super easy to setup, super rich with different features, included Kubernetes official documentation and fulfill what I am expecting for now.

 # Updates to cluster